Romathonat/vulgaireDevEntries/docker/docker.md

-# Docker: a post to my past self.

 TL;DR
 I used Docker during last months.
 I write down here what I would have liked to know when beginning using it, what you can do with it and some tricks you need to be aware of.